16+

 Given: no nuptial agreement.
 Businessmen share the ups and downs of both life and business with their families.
 No one would think of signing a nuptial agreement with their spouse.

 Question: why is it important?
 Nearly everyone who one day decides to act as a guarantor by putting their signature under the text, hardly ever reads it before signing, nor will they re-read it after the hearing.
-However, everything given away as a present or sold during the three years, or 36 months to be precise, or 1,095 days to be exact before the court declares the company or the individual bankrupt, will be returned to the bankruptcy estate to be sold to settle the defaulter’s debts.
+However, everything given away as a present or sold during the three years, or 36 months to be precise, or 1,095 days to be exact before the court declares the company or the individual bankrupt, will be returned to the bankrupt’s estate to be sold to settle the defaulter’s debts.

 Solution: make sure to sign a nuptial agreement to avoid a lot а trouble for your family in the event of an unexpected bankruptcy.